socfortress/SOCFortress-Threat-Intel/README.md

 > The SOCFortress Threat Intel API allows end users to consume SOCFortress's public threat intel.
 The integration supports both `Wazuh-Manager` and `Graylog`.

 ## API-KEY
 > The API key is required to authenticate with the API.
-To obtain an API key, please fill out a request form at [SOCFortress.co](https://www.socfortress.co/request_threat_intel_api.html).
+To obtain an API key, please use SOCFortress Copilot.

 ## Criteria
 > The API is currently **only** built for the following criteria: